 - While you preheat, line a baking sheet with paper towels for draining buñuelos.

-- First dip the metal mold for buñuelos into the hot oil and hold for a few 10-15 seconds.
-Gently shake off excess oil Carefully dip the hot mold into the batter, making sure you only go up ¾ of the way.
+First dip the metal mold for buñuelos into the hot oil and hold for a few 10-15 seconds.
+Gently shake off excess oil and press onto clean paper towels to remove excess oil.
+Carefully dip the hot mold into the batter, making sure you only go up ¾ of the way.
 It should sizzle!
 Immerse batter covered mold into the hot oil and hold for 5-6 seconds.

 - Gently shake it back and forth so it releases the buñuelo into the oil.
 Fry for just a few more seconds and turn gently, using metal tongs.
 Fry until golden brown.
 Transfer cooked fritters to lined baking sheet to drain.
 Repeat until done.
 Let cool and dust generously with powdered sugar or dredge carefully in cinnamon sugar mix.